tjmora/vscode-tlo-styled/README.md

 The styled-components extension adds highlighting and IntelliSense for the template literal objects as set by TLO.styled static method in JavaScript and TypeScript.
 See [plugin configuration](https://github.com/Microsoft/typescript-styled-plugin#configuration) for information on configuring the linter and other language features.

-## Raising an issue

-Please check the issues list to see if it has already been raised.
-If it has you can vote on it with a thumbsUp emoji.
-Issues with the most votes tend to be prioritised.

 ## Contributing

-This is a minor fork of [vscode-styled-components](https://github.com/styled-components/vscode-styled-components).
+This is a co-updating fork of [vscode-styled-components](https://github.com/styled-components/vscode-styled-components).
 Any contribution, except when dealing directly with template literal objects, must be made there.
 [See their contributions policy](https://github.com/styled-components/vscode-styled-components/blob/master/CONTRIBUTING.md).